← Back

 Landing page

 I wanted something bold and cinematic, given the somewhat extreme nature of canyoning.
 There's not a lot of source material, though.
 Most canyoning vids are low-quality, taken with a GoPro or something similar.
 There's a couple of really-high end movies on YouTube by brave souls that took their DSLR into the canyon, which I maybe could have used, but seeing as Replit Animations coincidentally launched at the same time, I ended up giving that a go.
 It's prompt-driven 'motion graphics' generation, as they put it.
 Initially I envisioned a person rappelling down the rope with the camera wall-facing, but the model was having a lot of trouble generating realistic rope movement.
 Ended up cutting the human out of the animations and just going with a movie in nature.
 The result is a beautiful (and entirely artificial) movie of a river flowing through a canyon.
-Really happy with the results.
-It doesn't loop well, but that's an issue for another day.

 Deployment

 Kamal deploys Docker containers to a €3 Hetzner VPS with zero-downtime rolling deploys.
 CI runs on Buildkite with custom runners on a different Hetzner VPS.
-CX33 seems to handle 3 runners max, which is the cap of the free Buildkite tier anyway.